-A stress interview is a path used to put applicants under outrageous tension.
+A stress interview is a path used to put applicants under immense tension.
 They are intended to test your capacity to think directly on your feet, react proficiently in troublesome circumstances and remain quiet in a pressurized domain.

-The primary witticism of utilizing the stress interview method is that the businesses are hoping to perceive how you would deal with things like working environment strife, damaging clients and work pressure.
+The primary idea of utilizing the stress interview method is that the businesses are hoping to perceive how you would deal with things like working environment strife, damaging clients and work pressure.
 They are purposefully inciting you to outline mental and physical reactions to each circumstance.

 Why are stress interviews used?